 Fashion is an unspoken language.
 It influences our view of someone before we have even met them.
 Clothes are a marker of a person’s individuality and identity.
 By its very nature, clothing is deeply personal.
 But we have moved away from clothes that last, both physically and emotionally, in favour of cheap, poor-quality clothing that gives us a quick fix of the latest trend.
 Unfortunately, there has been a shift in behaviour where people buy and disregard without a second thought.

 First, let’s assess the scale of global fashion consumption.
 Data gathered by The Round Up suggests 100 billion garments are produced every year by the fashion industry.
 According to sustainable fashion tech company, Common Objective, it is predicted that someone from the US is likely to purchase one item per week, although this varies heavily by country.

-However, latest Kantar data shows a shift towards more sustainability-oriented behaviors, with 72% of respondents saying they only buy clothes when necessary and 46% saying they avoid fast fashion brands.
-People are embracing more circular behaviors too.
+However, latest Kantar data shows a shift towards more sustainability-oriented behaviours, with 72% of respondents saying they only buy clothes when necessary and 46% saying they avoid fast fashion brands.
+People are embracing more circular behaviours too.
 47% of respondents says they try to mend/repair items, up 5% from the previous year and more people are selling and buying second-hand, up 10.7% and 10.6% respectively.

 Transitioning from a linear to circular economy

 At its very best, fashion is diverse, creative, bold, and cutting edge.
 It’s an industry with all the characteristics and potential to lead the way, but it’s currently reliant on an inequitable, unsustainable linear economy; ‘take, make, waste’.
 The real potential for the industry lies in the circular economy; ‘eliminate, circulate, regenerate’.
 For fashion to become circular, we need a shift in mindset.
 We need to redefine the value in clothing, where value is beyond just the price of the product.